 I am a PhD candidate in the combined doctoral degree program between the School of the Environment and Department of Anthropology.
-My work is situated at the intersection of the anthropology of demography, feminist political ecology, and feminist science and technology studies.
-My dissertation examines the politics of fertility from above and below, exploring how discourses and knowledge of fertility collide with the realities of women's reproductive lives.
-Using ethnographic research methods, I study the perspectives of social demographers in the United States alongside the perspectives of women, environmentalists, and family planning practitioners within one of the largest family planning initiatives in sub-Sahran Africa, located in Madagascar.
+My work is situated at the intersection of the anthropology of reproduction, feminist political ecology, and feminist science and technology studies.
+My dissertation examines the landscape of reproduction from above and below, exploring how competing discourses and knowledge of fertility collide with women's reproductive lives and reproductive health care.
+Using interdisciplinary ethnographic research methods, I study the perspectives of social demographers alongside the experiences of IVF patients, reproductive endocrinologists, and embryologists in the northeast United States.

 Osborne, Tracey, Samara Brock, Robin Chazdon, Susan Chomba, Eva Garen, Victoria Gutierrez, Rebecca Lave, Manon Lefevre, and Juanita Sundberg.
 2021.
 “The Political Ecology Playbook for Ecosystem Restoration: Principles for Effective, Equitable, and Transformative Landscapes.”
 Global Environmental Change 70 (September): 102320. https://doi.org/10.1016/j.gloenvcha.2021.102320.